iBEAT-V2/iBEAT-V2.0-Docker/README.md

 * `--gpu_id`: determine which gpu will be used. `0`, `1`, `2`, … (optional, default: `0`)

 Note, these parameters are modified since version release 200.
 * `--skull_mask`(removed from version release200): the path of the user provided brain mask.
 If there is only one modality (either `--t1` or `--t2` is used), this would be the brain mask for that modality.
 If there are two modalities input (both `--t1` and `--t2` are used), this would be the brain mask for the t1w modality.
-In this case, if you also want to provide a brain mask for t2 modality, please use additional parameter `--exmod_skull_mask` (see below).
+In this case, if you also want to provide a brain mask for t2 modality, please use an additional parameter `--exmod_skull_mask` (see below).
 * `--exmod_skull_mask`(removed from version release200): the path of the user provided brain mask for t2w image when both t1w and t2w images are input.
 * `--cere_mask`(removed from version release200): the path of the user provided cerebrum mask.
 If there is only one modality, this would be the cerebrum mask for that modality.
 If there are two modalities input, this would be the cerebrum mask for the t1w modality.
 Since at the cerebellum removal stage, the t2w image has been aligned with the t1w image.
 So, the t2w cerebrum mask is no longer needed.

 ```
 nvidia-docker run --rm -it -v /your_data_folder:/InfantData --user $(id -u):$(id -g) ibeatgroup/ibeat_v2:release100 --t1 <t1_file> --age <t1_image_age> --out_dir <result_dir> --sub_name <subject_id>
 ```
-The above command is a typical example to process one subject with both T1w and T2w images.
+The above command is a typical example of processing one subject with both T1w and T2w images.
 You can also only input a single T1w (or T2w) image if you only have one modality.

 ## Batch processing
 Since `docker run --gpus=all --rm -it -v /your_data_folder:/InfantData --user $(id -u):$(id -g) ibeatgroup/ibeat_v2:release100` can be regarded as single command, you can also write a script to process the data in a batch by treating the pipeline command as a simple command in a ```for``` or ```while``` loop.
 The following is a simple example if you are using the bash script,